alicexue/fmri-pipeline/README.md

 ## Overview:
 - Data stored on Flywheel -- including raw BIDS, fmriprep outputs, freesurfer outputs, and html/svg reports -- can be downloaded using manage_flywheel_downloads.py.
 Fmriprep outputs are saved in BIDS format.
-- Creates *.fsf files (see [FSL FEAT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT)) for level 1, level 2, and level 3 analysis of fMRI data
+- Creates *.fsf files (see [FSL FEAT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT)) for level 1, level 2, and level 3 analysis of fMRI data.
 - Runs fsl's feat on the generated *.fsf files on high performance computing clusters (in parallel using slurm job arrays).
-If not using a cluster, can run feat serially or in parallel using [joblib](https://joblib.readthedocs.io/en/latest/)
+If not using a cluster, can run feat serially or in parallel using [joblib](https://joblib.readthedocs.io/en/latest/).

 ## Requirements: